 Entire lines can be skipped if they start with a specified token.
 In logfiles whose long lines have been split via line returns, the broken lines can be concatenated back together without the need for manual intervention.
 In logfiles where a single physical line is made up of two or more logical lines joined by "&&", those logical lines can be analyzed as separate lines during the processing.

 Often, the source files and -I include directory options in the logfiles use relative path names.
 In such cases, the logfile analysis needs to track the directory location associated with each compiler command.
 The filter treats logfile lines containing "Entering directory", "Leaving directory", "START" and "END" as indicating a change in directory location.
 Additional change directory commands can also be specified, as "cd" is here.
 The settings also provide control over how those change directory commands are processed.

 In this directory tracking, the directory location where the logfile exists is considered to be the starting directory.
 You might choose to manually prepend a change directory command, such as "Entering directory c:\starting\dir", to the beginning of the logfile to make the starting directory explicit.

 When it encounters an option that it doesn't recognize, Imagix 4D's source analyzer converts it into a macro definition.
 For example, the option "-opt" gets converted to "-D__IMGX_opt__".
 The resulting macro definition can be used to control logic in the compiler configuration files.
 A filter setting enables you to control whether such unrecognized options get passed to the source analyzer.

-If you've generated your logfile on another computer or even another operating system, you can use Imagix 4D's path substitution to modify the directory paths, so that source files and include directories are specified according to where they exist in your current environment.
+If you've generated your logfile on another computer or even another operating system, you can use Imagix 4D's path substitution to modify the directory paths, so that source files and include directories are mapped to where they exist in your current environment.
 When enabled, previously defined Directory Mapping substitutions are applied .

 2h.
 Process the logfile